2019 Mindfulness Conference Session Descriptions

 We have heard it asked of us too often: “Why is there a need for yoga and meditation gatherings (or sangha, spiritual community) for people of color only?
 Doesn’t this cause more division among us?”
 Without any critical thought, it would appear as so.

-In this discussion, we will explore why a people of color spiritual community is necessary for the healing, empowerment, and liberation of people of color.
+In this discussion of only self-identified people of color, we will explore why a people of color spiritual community is necessary.

 Discussion topics will include: